joeyy-watts/SpotifyWLED/README.md

 ![SpotifyWLED](./spotifywled.png)

+# THIS PROJECT IS CURRENTLY ON HOLD
+As the performance is quite poor due to the entire thing being in Python, I'm currently experimenting rebuilding it in Rust.

+The new repository will be under [here](https://github.com/joeyy-watts/RustifyWLED).

 # SpotifyWLED
 A not-so-simple script to listen to the currently playing track on your Spotify account and forward it to a WLED (https://github.com/Aircoookie/WLED) LED matrix.